riboviz/riboviz/docs/user/riboviz_outputs.md

 APE_codondens, APE_feature_codonden, APE_codon_den

-## `codon_ribodens_gathered.tsv`
+## `normalized_density_APEsites_per_codon_long.tsv`

 A tsv file showing the correlatation of different codons to features based on a provided tRNA file, which gives the Amino acids, the tRNA type (tRNA, tAI, Microarray, and RNA.seq), the tRNA values, the site in the ribosome and the ribodensity for each codon.
-It is produced by reformatting the codon_ribodens.tsv file.
+It is produced by reformatting the normalized_density_APEsites_per_codon.tsv file.

 ```
 AA	Codon	tRNA_type	tRNA_value	Site	Ribodens